-ASTAE also organized an exchange of experiences with energy services companies (ESCOs) from stakeholders from other cities (Ho Chi Minh, Haiphong, and elsewhere).
+ASTAE also organized an exchange of experiences with energy services companies (ESCOs) from China and Thailand at workshops in Hanoi attended by local authorities and other stakeholders from other cities (Ho Chi Minh, Haiphong, and elsewhere).
 A study tour to the Republic of Korea was conducted for a Vietnamese delegation from MOIT.
-The objective of these activities was to boost the business by redressing local partners' lack of practical experience through discussion of business opportunities, business models, and creation of collaboration opportunities with Vietnamese counterparts.
+The objective of these activities was to boost the business by redressing local partners' lack of practical experience of discussion through business opportunities, business models, and creation of collaboration opportunities with Vietnamese counterparts.